 < Return to Blog

-A lot of your accumulated car wisdom probably comes via tidbits from friends, relatives, shop teachers, driving instructors and various other fellow passengers on the highway of life.
-While some of this passed-on knowledge can be incredibly shrewd and useful, chances are some of the information just doesn’t compute.
+You may have received or heard car wisdom from friends, relatives, shop teachers, driving instructors and fellow passengers on the highway of life.
+While some of this passed-on knowledge can be incredibly useful, chances are some of the information isn't entirely true.

 Debunking 7 Maintenance Myths so You Don’t Have To.

 Back in the day, when filters, spark plugs and other car parts wore out faster, it made more sense to have your mechanic replace a bunch of components whenever you took your car in for an oil change.
-These days, though, just about everything in your car lasts much longer than it did in previous generations.
-Keeping a detailed service record and cross-referencing it with your owner’s manual will help YOU know when things need to be replaced and not make you reliant on your mechanic for potentially costly decisions.
+These days, though, just about everything in your car lasts much longer than it did in yester-year.
+Keeping a detailed service record and cross-referencing it with your owner’s manual will help YOU know when things need to be replaced.
+This will help you save by not relying on your service advisor or mechanic for costly maintenance decisions.

 Are you one of those people who likes to use those “sneaky little tricks” to do a job more efficiently?
-If you are, and you’ve heard the one about using other kinds of cleaning liquids in place of windshield wiper fluid, be aware that while your windshield may seem cleaner, you are also probably stripping your car’s finish in the process.
+If you are, and you may have heard the one about using other kinds of cleaning liquids in place of windshield wiper fluid.
+Just be aware that while your windshield may seem cleaner, it could be creating damage that will cost you more in the long run.
+Window cleaners usually includes chemicals that could damage the washer system, and the paint on your car.
+If the cleaner contains ammonia, it can dry out the rubber moldings or even the hoses that run from the washer fluid tank to the spray nozzles.
+Over time, the chemicals can damage the windshield washer spray nozzles mounted on your hood.

 If you normally share the roads with sled dogs, you may need to take special precautions for the colder months.
-However, in most areas, all you probably need to do to get ready for winter is check your tire pressure and install snow tires if you have them.
+However, in most areas, all you probably need to do to get ready for winter is check your tire pressure and assess the need for new tires.

 Some mechanics out there are quite flush happy.
 They want to flush your transmission, your radiator, your engine oil, and so on.
 But modern vehicles require these actions very infrequently.
 Consult with your owner’s manual to make sure your money isn’t just getting flushed down the drain.